kaileeagray/social-pro-con-rails-assessment/NOTES.md

 ## Resource Trail
-+ Everytime I think I'm getting this weird rare error, GOOGLE TO THE RESCURE: https://github.com/ffi/ffi/issues/447. https://github.com/rowland/activerecord-fb-adapter/issues/61
++ Everytime I think I'm getting this weird rare error, GOOGLE TO THE RESCUE: https://github.com/ffi/ffi/issues/447. https://github.com/rowland/activerecord-fb-adapter/issues/61

+NOPE.

  This wasn't my problem but it hinted at the Gemfile.
   So, I bundle update and BOOM.
 Working.
 Le sigh.